hanijeel/resources/indi_internship_summary.md

 # numo Indi Software Engineer Internship Summary

-(01/25/2021 - 04/23/2021)
-This is a summary on everything I learned and did during internship.
+This documents a summary on everything I learned and did during numo indi software engineer internship (01/25/2021 - 04/23/2021).

 ## Interacted with..